GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 If you don’t have a GDevelop account yet, create one (you just need an email address, a username, and a password).

 Once your account is created, open your profile, click on **Manage subscription** then on **Redeem a code** .
-If you’re lost, click on the link below to open your subscription panel:
+If you’re lost, click on the link below to open your subscription panel in your browser:

 [https://editor.gdevelop.io/?initial-dialog=subscription](https://editor.gdevelop.io/?initial-dialog=subscription)